thadigitalguru/thadigitalguru/README.md

-Here is alist I curated of SEO tools you can leverage and add to your worklow

 ---
+Here is alist I curated of SEO tools you can leverage and add to your workflow:

 ## **Analysis and Site Auditing**
 - [Screaming Frog SEO Spider](https://www.screamingfrog.co.uk/seo-spider/) - Industry-leading website crawler for technical SEO audits.